freenas/freenas-docs/userguide/system.rst

-This screen provides a built-in interface to the %brand% issue tracker located at
+This screen provides a built-in interface to the %brand% issue tracker located at |bug-tracker-link|.
-|bug-tracker-link|.

 When using %brand% bug tracker for the first time, go to that website, click the :guilabel:`Register` link, fill out the form, and reply to the registration email.
-This will create a username and password which can be used to create bug reports and receive notifications as the reports are actioned.
+This creates a username and password which can be used to create bug reports and receive notifications as the reports are actioned.

 Before creating a bug report or feature request, ensure that an existing report does not already exist at